HHS reports 135 sexual misconduct incidents involving 'unaccompanied alien minors'

 "ORR has robust reporting systems in place and the actions taken as a result of reporting is further evidence that ORR makes child safety the top priority in each and every facility."

 The reporting defines "sexual misconduct" as anything from name-calling to inappropriate touching.
 Overall, the agency received 1,069 allegations of sexual misconduct for fiscal year 2017 but only a fraction of those were substantiated.
-The vast majority (79 percent) were unaccompanied child-on-unaccompanied child incidents, as was the case for the 1,779 allegations for the June 2015 to December 2016 period reported by HHS.
+The vast majority (79 percent) were unaccompanied child-on-unaccompanied child incidents, as was the case for the 1,779 allegations for the June 2015 to December 2016 period (86 percent) reported by HHS.